antbag-pm-pl/JoinCount/README.md

 # JoinCount

-[PMMP] [@pmmp]This is a pocketmine plugin which tells you that a player has first time joined and it’s number
+[PMMP] [@pmmp]This is a pocketmine plugin which tells you that a player has first time joined and it’s number through a file.
+It counts the player number and even displays it too